metarhia/do/readme.md

 You need to specify "error" and "success" callbacks, otherwise Do will throw in this cases:

 1. Do#done is called with error param, but error callback is not defined.
-2. All todos are done, but success callback is not defined
+2. All todos are done, but success callback is not defined.

 ## Do()